-- Expanded customer base-We refer customers that apply for loans through Upstart.com to our bank partners, helping them grow both loan volumes and number of customers.
-The most common age of Upstart-referred borrowers is 27 years old, a compelling demographic that is often challenging for banks to access. - Lower loss rates-An internal study comparing our model to that of several large U.S. banks found that our model could enable these banks to lower loss rates by almost 75% while keeping approval rates constant.39 - New product offering-Personal loans are the fastest-growing segment of credit in the U.S.40 Our platform helps banks provide a product their customers want, rather than letting customers seek loans from competitors. - Institutional investor acceptance-Analyses by credit rating agencies, loan and bond buying institutions, and credit underwriters help banks gain confidence that Upstart-powered loans are subject to significant and constant scrutiny from experts, the results of which are often publicly available.
+- · Competitive digital lending experience-We provide regional banks and credit unions with a cost effective way to compete with the technology budgets of their much larger competitors.
+The Net Promoter Scores, or NPS, for our bank partners' , well above published benchmarks for the largest banks.50 lending programs are approximately - Expanded customer base-We refer customers that apply for loans through Upstart.com to our bank partners, helping them grow both loan volumes and number of customers.
+The most common age of Upstart-referred borrowers is 27 years old, a compelling demographic that is often challenging for banks to access. - · Lower loss rates-An internal study comparing our model to that of several large U.S. banks found that our model could enable these banks to lower loss rates by almost 75% while keeping approval rates constant.51 - New product offering-Personal loans are the fastest-growing segment of credit in the U.S.52 Our platform helps banks provide a product their customers want, rather than letting customers seek loans from competitors. - Institutional investor acceptance-Analyses by credit rating agencies, loan and bond buying institutions, and credit underwriters help banks gain confidence that Upstart-powered loans are subject to significant and constant scrutiny from experts, the results of which are often publicly available.